oVirt/ovirt-site/source/community/security.md

 * **Triage:** We will investigate and notify you if the report is accepted as a vulnerability.
 * **Fix & Disclosure:** We follow a 90-day disclosure policy, but we aim to release fixes as quickly as possible.

+### New issues in oVirt vs. vulnerabilities in other projects {#new-issues-in-ovirt-vs-vulnerabilities-in-other-projects}

+The private reporting flow and Security Manager checklist below focus on **new, not-yet-public vulnerability reports in oVirt's own code**, including requesting a CVE when appropriate.

+If someone reports that oVirt is affected by a problem **in another project** oVirt depends on:

+* **Already public:** You do **not** need a new oVirt-specific CVE.
+  Assess impact on oVirt, validate fixes, and communicate to the community using the **existing CVE ID** (and upstream references as needed).
+* **Not yet publicly disclosed:** Coordinate with the **maintainers of the vulnerable project** so that oVirt does not publish details before the agreed disclosure time, and so announcements use the **correct CVE ID**.
+  CVE reservation and assignment are handled by the **CNA for that upstream project**, not as a separate oVirt-only CVE.

+The steps that follow (private advisory, embargo, **Request CVE** in GitHub) apply to **undisclosed issues in oVirt code**.
+Impact assessment, fix validation, and community disclosure still apply in all cases.

 ### Security advisories

 The security advisories are visible in the **Security** tab of the relevant repository.